clauseggers/vim-fontsyntax/README.md

 As for the UFO, the supplied Vim syntax file is for the `foo.glif` files.

-The `glif.vim` file is not strictly speaking necessary since the content of glif-files is XML, and Vim will automatically detect this, but it is included here for completeness The `glif.vim` simply contains a command to set the filetype to XML.
+The `glif.vim` file is not strictly speaking necessary since the content of glif-files is XML, and Vim will automatically detect this, but it is included here for completeness.
+The `glif.vim` simply contains a command to set the filetype to XML.

 The `ttx.vim` file contain commands to set the syntax to XML and Assembly.
 If you need more specific Assembly highlighting you can add it to this file.